Learn what are news values and why this concept is so important to professional journalists.

 In newspaper and magazine journalism, these news factors can be used to determine what page the story appears on or if it appears at all.
 Meanwhile, in broadcast journalism, values can be used to determine where in the running time the story is placed.

-The criteria for news values shifts depending on the format, audience, publication and even editorial bias.
-However, the following are some critical factors in determining the news value of a story.
+The criteria for news values shift depending on the format, audience, publication, and even editorial bias.
+However, the following list of news values will help you evaluate any potential story.

 1. Impact